fdurant/fdurant_github_io_source/_posts/blog/2018-05-21-the-more-things-change.md

 [Voxeo][voxeo]?
 Let alone 20-year old technologies like [VoiceXML][voicexml] or the [Speech Synthesis Markup Language][ssml] aka SSML?

 I'm afraid I do.
-For the simple reason that for the better part of a decade, I made a living out of building voice applications with said platforms and technologies.
+For the simple reason that for the better part of a decade, [I made a living out of building voice applications][prompt] with said platforms and technologies.
 Pleasant surprise: [SSML][ssml] has survived the generational gap.
 It is actively [supported in the Google Actions Simulator][google_actions_ssml].